DiffUHaul: A Training-Free Method for Object Dragging in Images: Related Work

 \paragraph{\textbf{Text-to-image editing.}} Soon after the emergence of text-to-image diffusion models, a plethora of methods were offered for various image editing tasks~\cite{meng2021sdedit, blended_2022_CVPR, avrahami2023blendedlatent, mokady2022null, pnpDiffusion2022, hertz2023delta, Kawar2022ImagicTR, cao2023masactrl, Patashnik2023LocalizingOS, Sheynin2023EmuEP}.
 However, most of these editing methods are spatially preserving (i.e., changing the object attributes and categories), and suffer from the editing tasks requiring spatial reasoning, such as object dragging~\cite{brooks2022instructpix2pix,hertz2022prompt}.
 Localized text-to-image models, such as GLIGEN~\citep{Li2023GLIGENOG} and BlobGEN~\citep{nie2024compositional}, has the potential to solve the object dragging task, but their performance is far from satisfactory without specialized designs.
+Concurrently, Diffusion Handles~\cite{pandey2023diffusion} offers 3D object edits using a depth-to-image diffusion model and by performing manipulations on the diffusion activations in 3D.
+In addition, Magic Fixup~\cite{alzayer2024magic} offers a model that given a coarsely edited image, synthesizes a photorealistic version of it, by leveraging a video dataset, this way they manage to offer a way to edit an image coarsely, and then harmonize the result.

 \paragraph{\textbf{Keypoint dragging.}} A similar task is keypoint dragging, where users provide source and target keypoints in the image, and move the source keypoints to the target ones.
 For example, UserControllableLT~\cite{Endo2022UserControllableLT}, GANWarping~\cite{Wang2022RewritingGR} and DragGAN~\cite{Pan2023DragYG} employ StyleGAN~\cite{karras2019style, karras2020analyzing, karras2021aliasfree} for editing generated images.
 But they work only on the narrow domain the GAN~\cite{goodfellow2014generative} was trained on (\eg, human faces, churches~\cite{Yu2015LSUNCO}).
 DragDiffusion~\cite{Shi2023DragDiffusionHD} propose a LoRA-based~\cite{lora} method that finetunes a diffusion model given a test image and optimizes the latent noises at inference time.
 In contrast, our method is training-free.
+Concurrently, EasyDrag~\cite{hou2024easydrag} improves DragDiffusion~\cite{Shi2023DragDiffusionHD} by replacing the LoRA training with reference guidance.

 \paragraph{\textbf{Object dragging.}} Different from keypoints dragging that warps the image to match the target keypoints, object dragging moves the entire object seamlessly to a new position.
 Object dragging was initially introduced by ~\cite{Epstein2022BlobGANSD, Wang2021ImprovingGE} for single-domain images generated by GANs.
 Diffusion self-guidance~\cite{self_guidance} proposed to use the guidance from internal representations of a diffusion model for various editing tasks, including object dragging.
 DragonDiffusion~\cite{Mou2023DragonDiffusionED} and DiffEditor~\cite{Mou2024DiffEditorBA} developed a new classifier guidance~\cite{Dhariwal2021DiffusionMB} specifically designed for object dragging.
 Most of them use a general diffusion model as the base model, but our method harnesses the spatial understanding of a \emph{localized} diffusion model to better tackle the object dragging task.